History of David Muir in Timeline

 March 2016: Released Report on Heroin Crisis

-In March 2016, David Muir released a year-long report on the heroin crisis in America, winning a CINE Golden Eagle Award for his reporting.
+In March 2016, David Muir released a year-long report on the heroin crisis in America, winning a CINE Golden Eagle Award.

 January 25, 2017: Interviewed President Donald Trump

-On January 25, 2017, David Muir interviewed then President Donald Trump in the White House, five days after his inauguration.
-It was Trump's first interview as president.
+On January 25, 2017, David Muir interviewed then President Donald Trump in the White House, marking Trump's first interview as president.

-May 6, 2020: Interviewed President Trump about COVID
+May 6, 2020: Interviewed President Donald Trump About COVID Pandemic

 On May 6, 2020, David Muir interviewed President Donald Trump about the COVID Pandemic.

-From 2014 to 2020, George Stephanopoulos was the lead anchor of breaking news and special event coverage for ABC News, before being replaced by David Muir in 2021.
+Until 2020, George Stephanopoulos was the lead anchor of breaking news and special event coverage for ABC News.

-In December 2021, at the White House, David Muir pressed President Biden on whether the U.S. was prepared for the Covid surge.
+In December 2021, David Muir interviewed President Biden at the White House, pressing him on the U.S.'s preparedness for the Covid surge.

-2021: Lead Anchor of Breaking News for ABC News
+2021: Became Lead Anchor of Breaking News and Special Event Coverage for ABC News

 In 2021, David Muir became the lead anchor of breaking news and special event coverage for ABC News.